 In the Polymerization Unit, propylene – a byproduct of the cracking in the DCU and FCCU – is exposed to phosphoric acid-impregnated catalyst pellets.
-This process re-forms it into polymer gasoline, used to help blend gasoline, as well as nonene, a feedstock for making petrochemicals.
+This process re-forms it into polymer gasoline, which is used to help blend gasoline as well as nonene – a feedstock for making petrochemicals.

 In the Alkylation Units, propylene and another byproduct of the FCCU called butylene are mixed with isobutane and a sulfuric acid catalyst.
-Then the sulfuric acid is removed and the remaining product is pumped to distillation towers, where it’s separated into liquefied petroleum gas (LPG), mixed butanes and alkylate, a high-octane blending component used in lead-free premium gasolines.
+Then the sulfuric acid is removed and the remaining product is pumped to distillation towers.
+There, it’s separated into liquefied petroleum gas (LPG), mixed butanes and alkylate, which is a high-octane blending component used in lead-free premium gasolines.

 Catalytic Reforming Units

 In the Catalytic Reforming Units, the low-octane, desulfurized naphtha is heated and exposed to a platinum catalyst to produce reformate, a high-octane blending component for gasoline.
 Chemical reactions in these units also produce hydrogen, which is used in the Hydrotreating Units.